SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/find-dialog.md

 ## Work with search results

-Once you have followed the above procedure, and search results are displayed in the **Results** tab, you have several options available:
+After following the above steps, and search results are displayed in the **Results** tab, you have several options available:

 * **Open the record:** To open one of the records, double-click it.
 For example, double-clicking a contact displays the **Contacts** section tab with that contact highlighted.